In this lab you will explore how Mathematica can be used to work with polar functions

 p1=PolarPlot[r[t],{t,0,2 Pi}]

-and r2[t_]=2 Cos[t]
+r2[t_]=2 Cos[t]

 p2=PolarPlot[r2[t],{t,-Pi/2,Pi/2}]